elenamalova/Resume/Resume.md

 *Nov 2006 - May 2008*

-* Took part in implementation of a test automation tool for LiveServ 3.0 for Exchange (Exchange backup software) in C++.
+* Took a part in implementation of a test automation tool for LiveServ 3.0 for MS Exchange (Exchange backup software) in C++, MAPI.
-* Maintained the Time Navigator - data protection application for MS Exchange.
+* Maintained the CDP-based (Continuous Data Protection) backup system, named LiveBackup.
+(LiveBackup intercepts user data on the file system driver layer and sends them on the server.
+Later, based on server information the LiveBackup allows to restore any file, folder and the whole operation system at any point of time.)
 Improved a single email recovery process.
-* Reworked the LiveServ (Self-Service Recovery) service to make compatible with Time Navigator application.
+* Reworked the LiveServ (Self-Service Recovery) service to make it compatible with the new company product Time Navigator application.

 #### Software Engineer ####
 LUXOFT, Dell EMEA IT.
 Moscow, Russia